Identifying Hazards and Communicating Risks

 - Mismatch between risk and benefit (people who suffer the consequences experience no gain from the activity)

-- No trust in institutions involved
+- No trust in the institutions involved

 - Media attention